7wingfly/autok8s/NodeParameters_Worker.md

 ## Notes

-The `--token` and `--discovery-token-ca-cert-hash` parameters should be exactly the same output from the `kubeadm join` command.
+The `--token` and `--discovery-token-ca-cert-hash` parameters should be exactly the same as the output from the `kubeadm join` command.
 To obtain these values again run `kubeadm token create --print-join-command` on the control-plane (master) node.

 ## Parameter Examples